cogent3/cogent3/doc/app/app_cookbook/sample-fixed-len.rst

 How to sample the first `n` positions of an alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can use the ``fixed_length`` app to sample an alignment to a fixed length.
-By default it will sample from the beginning of an alignment, the argument ``length=20`` specifies how many positions to sample.
+By default, it will sample from the beginning of an alignment, the argument ``length=20`` specifies how many positions to sample.

 .. jupyter-execute::